 During the festive period, the entire city is illuminated with beautiful fairy lights.
 No Christmas displays are more impressive than the spectacular tree that is set up at Athens’ main Syntagma Square.
 Throughout the month, there are several free concerts and musical performances that take place beneath the Syntagma Christmas tree.

-The Athenian neighborhoods of Kolonaki, Hilton, and Monastiraki are filled with chic, stylish cocktail lounges and rooftop bars.
+The Athenian neighbourhoods of Kolonaki, Hilton, and Monastiraki are filled with chic, stylish cocktail lounges and rooftop bars.
 These make the perfect spots for passing cold winter nights.
 The best bars implement a menu change in line with the change of the season.

 Expect mulled wines and hot toddies at Athenian bars throughout the winter months to help get into the festive spirit.
 Six Dogs, Baba Au Rum, Drunk Sinatra, and Minnie the Moocher are local favourite bars that should not be missed.